 Figma can help facilitate the developer handshake, and the collaborative nature of what that process should always aim to be.
 Consider the example below.
 A date picker component with various states.
 This particular component is inside a file setup to be a repository for all UI components in the design system.
 The components within it are shared to other files which contain the screen mockups.
 Rather than sending just the screens to the developer, consider sharing a link directly to your team library documents to accompany the mockups.

-The master components which make up the date picker reside in a frame (named appropriately so they get grouped in the component panel).
-The master components are located on the left.
+The main components which make up the date picker reside in a frame (named appropriately so they get grouped in the component panel).
+The main components are located on the left.
 These are the components the designers will have access to from their team libraries panel when working on screen mockups.
-To the right, are just instances of the master components (so you don’t have to worry about these cluttering up your team library when accessed from other files).
+To the right, are just instances of the main components (so you don’t have to worry about these cluttering up your team library when accessed from other files).
 Those instances can be assembled to illustrate various states of the component.
 Documentation can be as simple as adding some notes and collaborating with the developers via comments.
 This puts everything in one place and saves the developer from having to hunt around your various screen mockups just to understand the full scope of what they need to build.

-Deleting a master component could be disastrous.
+Deleting a main component could be disastrous.
 Imagine every linked instance of said component all of the sudden detaches and turns back into a frame!
 Figma has you covered.
 Instances will actually maintain their instance status in case you have to revert this later.
-This allows you to either select them all and swap them out to a different component (which exists) or, you actually restore the original master component.
+This allows you to either select them all and swap them out to a different component (which exists) or, you actually restore the original main component.

 Thanks for reading.
 If you have questions join us on Spectrum.